SMS Phishing: How to Protect Yourself?

 - Try to avoid clicking on the links contained within text messages, even if they come from reliable sources.
 Such links may contain phishing attacks.

 - Always evaluate the sender’s number.
 If it seems suspicious, avoid responding to or taking action on such messages.

-- You can take extra precaution by keeping your financial information outside of your phone.
+- You can take extra precautions by keeping your financial information outside of your phone.
 Don’t store sensitive information such as credit card details on your phone to ensure your data remains secure.

-- It is always a good idea to install an SMS phishing app on your phone to protect yourself against SMS phishing attacks.
+- It is always a good idea to install a text blocking app on your phone to protect yourself against SMS phishing attacks.
 Such apps offer a strong firewall and offer effective warnings to the user if they ever encounter SMS that contains phishing attacks.

 PayPal Phishing SMS

 PayPal users are particularly at risk of receiving phishing SMS since the service is exclusively online.
 Hence, it is very easy for attackers to break into PayPal accounts (after receiving the required login information through phishing attacks) and transfer funds out.

 The most common types of phishing text messages that you will receive with the intention of gaining access to your PayPal account will claim that your account is under review.
 Those messages will also mention that you are required to complete a security form in order to keep it operational and avoid risking getting your account blocked or suspended.